laszloszurok/hugo-website/content/posts/wireless-router-repeater.md

 A repeater is a device that is used to extend transmissions so that the signal can cover longer distances.

-If you want to extend the coverage of your wireless network, you can set up a secondary router to connect to your main router and act as a repeater.
+To extend the coverage of a wireless network, one can set up a secondary router to connect to the main router and act as a repeater.
 Nowadays most routers have this functionality built in.

-In this tutorial I'm going to show an example setup with a D-Link device as the repeater.

 ## Factory reset the secondary router

-First you have to reset the device to its factory settings.
-Most routers have a little button on the back, labeled as RESET.
-You usually have to hold that button for
+Reset the device to its factory settings by holding the reset button for about 10 seconds.
-10 seconds to perform a factory reset.

 ## Accessing the settings

-Connect the secondary router to your computer with an ethernet cable.
-Check the devices back for its default IP address and login credentials.
-In my case the IP is 192.168.0.1.
-Enter that IP address to the url bar of your webbrowser to open the configuration page.
-Log in with the given credentials (usually admin-admin).
+Connect the secondary router to a computer with an ethernet cable.
+Log in to the admin panel of the device on its default IP address.
+(Usually 192.168.0.1 or 192.168.1.1).

 ## Repeater settings